 Exxon posts $4.7B in Q2 profit as demand for fuel rebounds

-NEW YORK (AP) — Exxon Mobil swung back to a profit and topped expectations on profit and revenue during the second quarter as demand for fuel recovered from lows reached earlier in the pandemic.
+NEW YORK (AP) — Exxon Mobil swung back to a second-quarter profit and topped expectations as demand for fuel recovered from lows reached earlier in the pandemic.

-Net income reached $4.69 billion, or $1.10 per share, after the company reported a loss last year during mass shutdowns that were endured to limit the spread of the virus.
+Exxon reported Friday that it earned $4.69 billion, or $1.10 per share, in the April-June quarter after reporting a loss in the same period last year during the mass shutdowns intended to limit the spread of the coronavirus.

+On top of dealing with volatile energy prices, oil and gas companies are increasingly facing pressure from investors to shift to cleaner energy sources to slow climate change.

+Exxon shareholders recently shook up the company’s board, voting to replace three of its 12 members with directors they said were better equipped to guide the oil giant through a transition to cleaner energy.

-Revenue at the Irving, Texas company was $67.74 billion, roughly double last year’s revenue during the same period and also better than the expectations of $63.73 billion from industry analysts.
+Revenue at the Irving, Texas, company was $67.74 billion, roughly double last year during the same period, and also better than the expectation of $63.73 billion from industry analysts.

 Exxon produced the equivalent of 3.6 million barrels of oil per day in the second quarter, down 2% from the second quarter of 2020 due to increased maintenance activity, the company said.
-But in the oil-rich Permian Basin, Exxon’s oil production rose to 400,000 barrels per day, up 34% from the same quarter last year.
+In the Permian Basin, Exxon’s oil production rose to 400,000 barrels per day, up 34% from the same quarter last year.

-And its chemical business delivered earnings of $2.3 billion, its best quarter in the company’s history.
+Its chemical business delivered earnings of $2.3 billion, its best quarter in the company’s history.
+Its refineries lost money, due to suppressed demand for jet fuel, but didn’t lose as much as last year.

-“Positive momentum continued during the second quarter across all of our businesses as the global economic recovery increased demand for our products,” said Chairman and CEO Darren Woods in a prepared statement.

-Exxon is realizing significant benefits from an improved cost structure, Woods added.
+“At least it’s moving in the right direction, if not all the way back to green territory,” said Stewart Glickman, energy analyst at CFRA.
+“Crude oil prices have really come off the mat, obviously, and that is helping a lot.”

+A barrel of U.S. benchmark crude was selling for more than $70 at the end of the second quarter, compared with about $40 a barrel at the same time last year.

 This story has been corrected to show that Exxon produced 3.6 million barrels of oil per day in the second quarter, not the first quarter.